bigchaindb/js-bigchaindb-driver/README.md

 The expected flow for making transactions:

-1. Go get yourself some keypairs. (or a whole bunch of them, nobody's counting)
+1. Go get yourself some key pairs. (or a whole bunch of them, nobody's counting)
     - `new driver.Ed25519Keypair()`
 2. Construct a transaction payload that you can send off to BigchainDB:
     - `driver.Transaction.makeCreateTransaction()` for creating a new asset or
-    - `driver.Transaction.makeTransferTransaction()` for transfering an existing asset
+    - `driver.Transaction.makeTransferTransaction()` for transferring an existing asset
 3. A transaction needs an output (\*):
     - `driver.Transaction.makeOutput()` still requires a crypto-condition
     - `driver.Transaction.makeEd25519Condition()` should do the trick for a simple public key output.